Finistry

 Plumber

 What expenses can a self-employed plumber claim?
-Gas Safe fees, tools, van costs, CIS deductions — with a worked tax calculation and refund example.
+Gas Safe fees, tools, van costs and CIS deductions — with a worked tax calculation and refund example.

 Income: £35,000–£50,000